Ignatius Abdullah I: Biography

 Abdullah was born at Qalʿat Mara probably at the end of the fifteenth century.
 He became patriarch of Antioch in 1521.
-As patriarch, he temporarily moved the patriarchal see from the Mor Hananyo Monastery to Amid.
+As patriarch, he moved the patriarchal residence from the Mor Hananyo Monastery to the Church of the Virgin Mary at Amid in response to attempts by Syriac laymen to intervene in the hierarchy of the church.
 In 1521 (AG 1832), Abdullah issued a document to attest that the Shamsīyah adhered to Syriac Orthodox beliefs and practices.

 Abdullah convened a synod at the Mor Hananyo Monastery in 1523 to resolve a dispute between Yusuf al-Gurji, metropolitan of Jerusalem, Syria, ‘Ayn Ḥalyyā, ‘Ayn Ḥaūr, and half of Ṣadad, and Diyūsqūrūs ‘Īsā Ibn Ḥūriyyah, bishop of Dayr Mār Mūsā, Al-Nabek, Ṣālḥiyyah, and half of Ṣadad.
 (Note: The synod at the Mor Hananyo Monastery is placed in either 1521, or 1523.)
 The dispute concerned a marriage at Ṣadad in 1519 which had divided the villagers and the two bishops as ‘Īsā Ibn Ḥūriyyah approved of the wedding whereas Yusuf al-Gurji did not.
 However, the controversy escalated after ‘Īsā Ibn Ḥūriyyah took control of the diocese of Syria from Yusuf al-Gurji with a decree that he had received from Janbirdi al-Ghazali, who he had given 400 ašrafī, and Yusuf al-Gurji responded by retaking the diocese after having paid 70 ašrafī.
 The synod was attended by Basilius Habib, Maphrian of the East, Philoxenus Saliba, metropolitan of Cyprus, Timothy, bishop of the Patriarchal Office, Severus Bishara, metropolitan of Gargar, and Yusuf al-Gurji.
 Yusuf al-Gurji attended the synod on 28 January 1523.
 Abdullah issued canons in Arabic that allowed marriages up to the fifth degree.

 Abdullah, with Philoxenus Faraj Allah, metropolitan of Amid, authenticated a document issued by Basil Iiya’ I, Maphrian of the East, dated 6 October 1542 (AG 1853), to confirm again that the Shamsīyah had accepted and conformed to Syriac Orthodox beliefs and practices.
 The monk priest Moses of Mardin was despatched by Abdullah with two copies of the Peshitta New Testament and a commendatory letter to Rome, where he arrived in or shortly before 1549, and was tasked with procuring printed Syriac Bibles or for the opportunity to produce them.
 Abdullah may have sent Moses in response to an invitation to send a delegate to the Council of Trent.
 It is debated as to whether Abdullah had directed Moses to negotiate union with the Catholic Church.
 Upon Moses' return, Abdullah entrusted him with a letter to the pope, written at the Mor Hananyo Monastery and dated 28 May 1551 (AG 1862), and a profession of faith to take back to Rome.
 Pope Julius III replied to Abdullah in a letter dated 26 May 1553.
 The Syriac New Testament was eventually printed by Moses with Johann Albrecht Widmannstetter and Guillaume Postel at Vienna in 1555, in which Abdullah was mentioned in the colophons.
 Abdullah served as patriarch until his death in 1557 and was buried in the mausoleum of the Mor Hananyo Monastery.